Olayemi-cloud/jh24993_EMATM0048---Python-Project/README.md

 config.py - The Config class defines static variable for simulation- initial cash, technician weekly rates, warehouse capacity, rent costs, a labor constant, and the number of fish types.

 hatchery.py - The Hatchery class simulates fish hatchery for all quarters, manages technicians, supplies, and finances.
 It handles hiring, restocking, and processing fish demands, calculating revenue, and tracking resources.
-The simulation adjusts for labour shortages and monitors financial status.
+The simulation adjusts for labour shortages and track finances.

+main.py - This manages the hatchery simulation, to hire/remove technicians, simulate operations in all quarters, track supplies, and display technician status/finances, ensuring control on the hatchery procedures.

+## Library used

+sys - This library was used for exiting the simulation program after the business goes bankrupt to permit the vendor simulation.

+## Main Program Flow
+fish.py, warehouse.py and technician.py are imported into hatchery.py.
+Afterwards, hatchery.py and config.py are then imported into the main driver file, main.pY